30 Points Firewall Security Audit Checklist

 - Check rules to allow traffic from the internet to sensitive hosts (servers, file system, databases)

-Review implemented configuration in firewall
+Review implemented configuration in the firewall

 - Check logging is enabled